 Location: Munich, Germany

 Description:This 6-week program takes advantage of the high tech expertise of the Technische Universität München (the Technical University of Munich), by offering an in-depth look at the fundamentals of nanotechnology, exposure to the heart of German culture, and opportunities to interact with German students.
-As one of only three universities distinguished with the German Excellence Award in 2006, the Technische Universität München is a leading university in Germany and Europe, serving as an important global player in the international world of science and technology.
-This program provides the unique opportunity to visit nine different research technology centers in Germany to get a behind-the-scenes look at German technological culture, highlighting possible career opportunities.
+Having earned the German Excellence Award in 2006 and 2012, the Technische Universität München (TUM) is a leading university in Germany and Europe, serving as an important global player in the international world of science and technology.
+This program provides the unique opportunity to visit several industry sites (GE Global Research, BMW), research laboratories (Max-Planck-Institute, Nanosystems Initiative Munich) and start-up technology companies (Attocube) in Germany to get a behind-the-scenes look at German technological culture, highlighting possible international internship, research and career opportunities.